darius/tailbiter/grammar/README.md

   that go into the Tailbiter subset of Python (untested, probably a bit wrong).

-* metagrammar.py: Parses a grammar like `subset`.
+* metagrammar.py: Parses a grammar like `subset`, and turns it into a recognizer.
+(Mostly; I haven't yet stapled it together with the Python lexer.)
 We don't yet do anything with this, and most likely won't ever; but maybe the way to go for the full Python parser will be to auto-generate it from the grammar, starting with this.
+To make that happen I'd have to figure out how to bring in knowledge of the AST types and how they're related to the concrete syntax.
 In Py2 for now.

 * parson3.py: Port of the core of the Parson parsing library to Py3.